Writing Seminars

 examines ways to write engaging scientific papers that audiences can comprehend.

-• Writing in Nursing and Health Sciences Cancelled
+• Writing in Nursing and Health Sciences February 26, 1:30

 explores ways to communicate complex health information to a wide audience, so not only academics but also the public can learn about issues vital to them.